fgero/dhcpv6-mod/README.md

 ## How does it work ?
 &nbsp;

+As a prerequisite, of course, you must have entered the needed DHCP V4 WAN options (60, 61, 77 and 90), using Unifi's GUI WAN1 settings, as they are needed to generate V6 options.

-- Build a more recent version of `odhcp6c` (from [openwrt repo](https://github.com/openwrt/odhcp6c)) that has the `-K` option in order to pass a CoS for DHCP requests
+- From the UDR/UDM, build a more recent version of `odhcp6c` (from [openwrt repo](https://github.com/openwrt/odhcp6c)) that has the `-K` option in order to pass a CoS for DHCP requests
-- Save and replace Unifi's `/usr/sbin/odhcp6c` (an old version without the '-K' option) by our own shell script `odhcp6c.sh`
+- Replace Unifi's `/usr/sbin/odhcp6c` by our own shell script `odhcp6c.sh`, that :
-- This shell script will calculate the DHCP V6 options by fetching the V4 ones from `ubios-udapi-server` running config, add the necessary headers, and then `exec` the new `/data/local/bin/odhcp6c` we just built.
+  - generates valid DHCP V6 options by fetching the V4 options values from `ubios-udapi-server` config file
+  - prepare the V6 options with needed prefixes and formats
+  - finally, `exec` the new `/data/local/bin/odhcp6c` we just built
-- in addition, we provide a `udm-boot` package that will reinstall these modifications even after a Unifi OS firmware update
+- In addition, install our own `udm-boot` Debian package (and systemd service) that will re-apply dhcpv6-mod even after a Unifi OS firmware update

 &nbsp;
 &nbsp;

 <a id="build_odhcp6c"></a>

-## On the UDM/UDR, build a recent version of odhcp6c from openwrt
+## On the UDM/UDR, build a version of odhcp6c supporting CoS
 &nbsp;
 First (if not already done), install git and cmake on the UDM/UDR :